OutFront Minnesota

 OutFront Minnesota is an LGBT rights organization in the state of Minnesota in the United States, founded in 1987.
 The organization is community-based and uses memberships and other fundraising to support its activities, as well as receiving support from foundations and corporations.

 OutFront Minnesota is a member of United ENDA, a national campaign to ensure transgender persons are included in national employment nondiscrimination legislation.
-The organization works in coalition with approximately 30 state and national partners in the GLBT and progressive movements.
+The organization works in coalition with approximately 30 state and national partners in the LGBT and progressive movements.

-OutFront Minnesota's staff is overseen by a board of directors, and works with hundreds of volunteers each year.
-The organization is a member of the Equality Federation.
-In early 2008, OutFront Minnesota experienced the departure of its founding executive director, Ann DeGroot.
-Monica Meyer served as the executive director until 2021.

 Mission

 OutFront Minnesota's Mission Statement is "to build power within Minnesota’s 2SLGBTQIA+ communities and address inequities through intersectional organizing, advocacy, education, and direct support services."